Japan's Kirin to withdraw from its Myanmar brewery venture

 AP Business Writer

-BANGKOK (AP) — Japanese beverage giant Kirin Holdings said Monday it has decided to withdraw from its joint venture in Myanmar.
+BANGKOK (AP) — Japanese beverage giant Kirin Holdings decided to withdraw from its joint venture in Myanmar after deciding that staying was not benefiting its workers.

-Kirin, owner of the San Miguel, Fat Tire and Lion brands, said its board made the decision to “urgently terminate” the partnership with Myanma Economic Holdings Plc, a military-affiliated company, after finding it would be difficult to quickly end the venture in the way Kirin wanted to.
+Kirin, owner of the San Miguel, Fat Tire and Lion brands, said Monday its board made the decision to “urgently terminate” the partnership with Myanma Economic Holdings Plc, a military-affiliated company.

+But more than a year later, Kirin concluded that it would be difficult to quickly end the venture in the way it wanted to.

-The military ousted the elected government of Aung San Suu Kyi triggering mass nonviolent protests nationwide.
+The military’s ouster of the elected government of Aung San Suu Kyi triggered mass nonviolent protests nationwide.
 When the military and police responded with deadly force, armed resistance arose in the cities and the countryside in a fierce struggle for power.

-But Kirin had been trying to keep its beer business in the country and get MEHL to sell its stake, saying it wanted to support its employees and help the country.
-Now, Kirin intends to sell its 51% stake, but not to MEHL, Kirin said.

 Human rights activists urged Kirin to “divest responsibly” and avoid payments to the military administration and MEHL.
 Some opponents of the military had urged the Myanmar public to boycott products made by the venture, Myanmar Brewery.